 The content of these Pathways has been agreed by Lantra.
-These are the only apprenticeship Pathways in the Agriculture & Environment sector approved for use in Wales that are eligible for Welsh Government funding.
+These are the only Nursing Assistants in a Veterinary Environment Apprenticeship Pathways in the Agriculture & Environment sector approved for use in Wales that are eligible for Medr funding.

 Learning Programme Content